jeriel20/ElasticStackAnalystCourse/README.md

 ** The Notes/Labs are not perfect.
 The instructions in this repo are best suited for Intermediate Linux Users.

+  *==*==* My documents are on GITHUB mostly for me to access them and when I have to teach a course, students can download the content.
+This is by no means designed for anyone to become an expert on ELK by simply going through this documentation.
+SELF-TEACH!

 *** The Slide Deck for this course is Unclassified, however is not on github.
 If you want the slide deck, send me an email.
 Thanks!